MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/uninstall-arc-resource-bridge.md

 ## How to uninstall Azure Arc VM management

-You can uninstall Azure Arc VM management using only Azure Command-Line Interface (CLI).
-You need to set up certain variables when you run the uninstallation steps.
-For information on how to set up these variables, see [Set up Azure Arc VM management using command line](./deploy-arc-resource-bridge-using-command-line.md).
+You can set up Azure Arc VM management via [Windows Admin Center](deploy-arc-resource-bridge-using-wac.md) or [Azure Command-Line Interface (CLI)](deploy-arc-resource-bridge-using-command-line.md).
+However, you can uninstall it only via Azure CLI.
+You need to set up certain variables when you run the uninstallation commands.
+For information on how to set up those variables, see [Set up Azure Arc VM management using command line](./deploy-arc-resource-bridge-using-command-line.md).

 Perform the following steps to uninstall Azure Arc VM management: